The Cooperative Development of Julian Edge: A Digest, Notes and Reflections by Alex Dunedin

 Everyone has experience.
 Not everyone learns very much from it.
 I want to take on the responsibility of doing so.

 Notes: This kind of ownership of self determination is manna !
-‘My development is in my own hands‘ how very true, yet sometimes it is not clear in a culture which increasingly manoeuvres people towards a message of learning which emphasizes that learning only takes place in formal spaces and when ‘an offical certificate’ has been issued.
+‘My development is in my own hands‘ how very true, yet sometimes it is not clear in a culture which increasingly maneuvers people towards a message of learning which emphasizes that learning only takes place in formal spaces and when ‘an official certificate’ has been issued.
 This kind of message hobbles society under a teleology which serves something rather specious considering the multifaceted thing that education is.
 Knowledge and learning happen throughout our lives in all different spaces we make time for it.

 The journey I have been on has been in a great part taking on the responsibility of developing myself through engaging with others.
 It has been a pleasure encountering Julian’s long considered contribution to cooperative development, and I shall continue to read his work trying to apply it over time to what I am doing.
 The more I adopt this, the richer I become through discovering that I am a part of something bigger and endlessly rich.
 Ragged University is a vehicle which helps me set up the opportunities that introduce me to more experiences which challenge me to “go out bigger and better than I came in”…